Gum disease is the most prevalent dental problem that occurs among adults, including, in my experience, Canadian Filipinos.

 8. If gum disease is not treated at its early stage, it will progress and affect the bone and gum tissue that holds the teeth in place.
 This advanced stage is called Periodontitis.
 There has been significant research supporting the relationship between Periodontal disease and systemic conditions like heart disease, diabetes, adverse pregnancy outcomes, and osteoporosis.

-9. If gum disease is at its advance stage and does not get better with routine dental care, your general dentist may refer you to a dental specialist called Periodontist.
+9. If gum disease is at its advanced stage and does not get better with routine dental care, your general dentist may refer you to a dental specialist called Periodontist.

 10. A Periodontist has three years of extra university training in treating gum disease, including restoring or regenerating bone and gum tissue that has been lost due to gum disease.